OpenWaterAnalytics/epanet-rtx/README.md

 ```

-if you are developing locally:
+if you are developing RTX as a dependent package locally, do this first:

 ```
 conan editable add .